 All Very Interesting.
 So What Do I Do Now?

-If you’ve one long disconnect between what you intend to do and what you actually do, I suggest two ways for you to change the pattern.
+If you are tired with having one long disconnect between what you intend to do and what you actually do, here are two ways for you to change the pattern.

 First you’ll take a 60 question quiz to pinpoint your personality style(s).

-Then you’ll delve into the chapters that describe, in detail, your personality style(s).
+Then you’ll delve into the chapters that describe, in detail, your personality style.

 You’ll discover illuminating insights that will clear up any confusion you have about why you operate the way you do.

 Then you’ll immerse yourself in the change program tailor-made for your personality style.
 There you’ll find empowering strategies, creative guided imagery, innovative to-do assignments and more.

 The print book can be personally autographed, which makes it a great gift for yourself or a loved one.

 2. Learn how coaching sessions can help you achieve your goals.